 Pet Water Fountain

-It is a water bowl with an automatic fountain that provides continuous freshwater flow.
-The fountain can either be a free-falling stream or recirculating water, encouraging pets to drink more.
-You may install filters to free the water from dirt, food debris, and unpleasant odors.
+It is a water bowl with an automatic fountain that delivers a continuous flow of freshwater.
+The fountain can be either a free-falling stream or a recirculating water feature, encouraging pets to drink more.
+You may install filters to remove dirt, food debris, and unpleasant odors from the water.

 Verdict